 Artemisia Belladonna caught my attention about a month ago with their captivating debut release, “Sycophantic.”
 Released as a single in 2020, this song marks the band’s first foray into the music industry.
 After immersing myself in its melodies, I knew I had to feature Artemisia Belladonna in this Metalhead Community article, particularly for those who appreciate old-school hard/progressive rock music.
 I invite you to listen to the song while reading on.

-As you might also remember from my previous articles, I am a big fan of progressive rock/metal music.
-My journey of progressive music was started with the legendary Pink Floyd, continued with bands like Dream Theater, Porcupine Tree, Riverside, and ended with the ultimate discovery of my life; Opeth.
-All these pioneers have influenced millions of people from all around the world mostly with their innovative thinking, including me.
-When I look at this very song in our example, I can easily say that Sycophantic is a very successful piece of work, a promising debut by an up and coming band.
-They might not be the next big thing after all these amazing bands I have mentioned above, yet they all the right decisions to make a promising beginning to their musical journey with no doubt.
+As you may recall from my previous articles, I hold a deep admiration for progressive rock/metal music.
+My journey into progressive music began with the legendary Pink Floyd, continued with bands like Dream Theater, Porcupine Tree, Riverside, and reached its pinnacle with the life-changing discovery of Opeth.
+These pioneers have influenced countless individuals worldwide, including myself, with their innovative thinking.
+Examining “Sycophantic,” I can confidently say that it stands as a successful piece of work and a promising debut by an up-and-coming band.
+While Artemisia Belladonna may not yet match the magnitude of the aforementioned bands, they have made all the right decisions to embark on a promising musical journey.